 3. Allow your values to guide your path.

 Though his rebellious persona was widely known, he became a deeply religious man and shared a close friendship with Reverend Billy Graham.
 He loved God and his family.
 Living out his values, he cared enough to be a voice for the oppressed and the poor.

 Lesson: Know your own true north.
 What guiding principles will help you make decisions?
 What you will not compromise no matter what along your journey.

-Recently, I had the opportunity to talk with Johnny Cash’s son, John Carter Cash.
+A few years ago, I had the opportunity to talk with Johnny Cash’s son, John Carter Cash.
 As the son of music legends June Carter and Johnny Cash, he needs little introduction.
 He is the producer of Grammy award winning records and the executive producer of the movie Walk the Line.
 He is also the author of several children’s books.
-Recently, he has written a stunning new book, House of Cash, about his father’s life.
-I recently had the opportunity to talk with him about growing up as a Cash and his father’s legacy.
+His fantastic book, House of Cash, about his father’s life give us a view into the Man in Black like no other book could.
+In this video interview, I talk with John Carter Cash about growing up as a Cash and his father’s legacy.